-Reference the stakeholder influence dependency matrix mentioned in pages 14 and 15 of the first sustainability report, we have highlighted in this report the specific engagement initiatives taken during the reporting period for key stakeholder groups.
+In this report we have highlighted the specific engagement initiatives taken during the reporting period for key stakeholder groups.

 As the Stakeholder concerns may undergo changes, based on the strategies and actions initiated by the organization, it is worthwhile to capture this information to evaluate the effectiveness of organization present strategies and management approach and if required initiate changes to remain SUSTAINABLE in the short, medium and long term.
-It will be reported in next report.
+We shall continue to report key stakeholder concerns based on the annual review in each of our sustainability reports.